What should my dog not eat? Foods poisonous to dogs

 Although fruit is not generally bad for dogs, it is better not to give them any grapes (nor, therefore, any raisins).
 They contain an as yet unidentified substance that is bad for the kidneys of both dogs and cats.

 It’s best not to give your dog any raw eggs.
-You see, these contain avidin, an anti-vitamin that adversely affects the metabolism of fats, sugar, amino acids and energy.
+These contain avidin, an anti-vitamin that adversely affects the metabolism of fats, sugar, amino acids and energy.